Data transmitted at speeds over 1 Pbps using new technology

 To transmit data, the researchers usedorbital angular momentum regime.
 In this case, three groups of nondegenerate regimes of angular momentum were implemented for each nucleus, and four regimes in each group.
 Each mode was loaded with 312 dense multiplexed wavelengths.

-Diagrams of vortex phase plates for generation7-core modes in the OAM regime with topological charge 2, 3 and 4 (from left to right).
+Diagrams of vortex phase plates for generation7-nucleus modes in orbital angular momentum mode with topological charge 2, 3 and 4 (from left to right).
 Image: Junyi Liu et al., Light: Science and Applications

 Using MIMO Spatial Codingbecomes more complex as the number of modes (data transmission modes) and channels grows.
 Due to inter-channel crosstalk, the complexity increases in a quadratic fashion (number of modes × channels).
 New technology overcomes these limitations.